cambridge-cares/TheWorldAvatar/Agents/FenlandTrajectoryAgent/README.md

 - Post request to instantiate all GPS trajectory data to KG
 > ./gpstasks/fenlandtrajectoryagent/process_and_instantiate

 Additionally, services above can be triggered using [CURL commands] from a bash terminal.
 This method provides a straightforward and scriptable way to interact with the agent.
-An example CURL command is displayed as follows.
+An example CURL command used to load the GPS trajectory files is displayed as follows.
 In this example, the stack is assumed at port 3840

 ```
 curl -X POST http://localhost:3840/fenland-trajectory-agent/gpstasks/fenlandtrajectoryagent/load_and_preprocess \
      -H "Content-Type: application/json" \
      -d '{"file_path":"/app/agent/raw_data/gps_target_folder"}'

 ```

 &nbsp;
 # Authors